Exopandora/BetterChat/README.md

 ## Installation ##
 Notes:
+> * Manual installation only works for TeamSpeak 5 beta 70
-* Depending on your installation directory you may need elevated permission privileges
+> * Depending on your installation directory you may need elevated permission privileges
-* The installation process needs to be repeated after each TeamSpeak update
+> * The installation process needs to be repeated after each TeamSpeak update

 ### Installer ###
 Installation steps:
 1. Download the installer for your operating system from [here](https://github.com/FelixVolo/TS5AddonInstaller/releases)